 Green Hills INTEGRITY®

-This real-time operating system is part of the Green Hills Platform for ADAS, a complete solution for building the software components of secure, high-performance, and scalable ADAS systems.
-Green Hills claims that production-grade electronic control units powered with the INTEGRITY operating system will streamline the development and testing of life-critical autonomous vehicle applications.
+This real-time operating system for cars is part of the Green Hills Platform for ADAS, a complete solution for building the software components of secure, high-performance, and scalable ADAS systems.
+Green Hills claims that production-grade electronic control units powered with the INTEGRITY vehicle operating system will streamline the development and testing of life-critical autonomous vehicle applications.

 Automotive brands that use it: Green Hills works mostly through partnerships with OEMs and Tier 1/Tier 2 providers.
 You can read more about Green Hills initiatives for connected and autonomous cars here.